Theories of Consciousness (tcc)

 I. The Question Behind the Theories

 The science of consciousness has matured remarkably in the past three decades.
 What was once dismissed as philosophically intractable — or worse, scientifically disreputable — now sustains major research programs, dedicated journals, international conferences, and adversarial collaborations designed to adjudicate between competing frameworks.
 The landscape is rich: Integrated Information Theory, Global Neuronal Workspace Theory, Higher-Order Theories, Recurrent Processing Theory, predictive processing accounts, Attention Schema Theory, Orchestrated Objective Reduction, and several others each offer distinct accounts of what consciousness is and how it arises.
+The canonical recent mainstream survey is Seth and Bayne’s “Theories of Consciousness” in Nature Reviews Neuroscience (2022), which reviews higher-order, global workspace, integrated information, and reentry/predictive processing theories — restricting attention by design to theories framed in neurobiological terms, and bracketing both quantum-mechanical accounts and frameworks that take consciousness as fundamental.

 These theories are typically presented as competitors.
 IIT and GNW were pitted against each other in the Templeton Foundation’s adversarial collaboration (2023).
 Illusionism positions itself against any theory that takes phenomenal consciousness at face value.
 Panpsychism challenges the shared assumption of most neuroscientific theories that consciousness emerges at some level of complexity.